 The Prophet (ﷺ) said, “None of you will have faith till he wishes for his (Muslim) brother what he likes for himself.”

-Be it graduation from a university or completion of memorization of the Qur’an.
+Be it graduation from a university (after all those nights of dua for exams) or completion of memorization of the Qur’an.
 Whether you want to encourage someone when they start the hijab or you’d like to congratulate them on their new home.
 Whether someone came back from umrah or they are going for hajj.

 Anything that you’d like to congratulate the other person for – something that they may have achieved after a lot of hardships and efforts and your encouragement would help them keep going.
 These bismillah and alhamdulillah cuffs fit the idea of saying Alhamdulillah for completion of one phase of life and Bismillah for the new chapter of life ahead.